globalise-huygens/necessary-reunions/data/tools/annorepo/README.md

               ]
         },
         "label": "target=<target>, motivation/purpose=<motivationorpurpose>",
-        "description": "This custom query returns those annotations where the target is the given value and the motivation/purpose is the given value", "public": true
+        "description": "This custom query returns those annotations where the target is the given value and the motivationorpurpose is the given value", "public": true
     }' \
      https://annorepo.globalise.huygens.knaw.nl/global/custom-query